jwaliszko/ExpressiveAnnotations/README.md

                     [object TargetValue],
 					[string RelationalOperator], ...)

-    DependentProperty  - Gets or sets the dependent field from which runtime value is extracted.
+    DependentProperty  - Gets or sets the name of dependent field, from which runtime value is extracted.
     TargetValue        - Gets or sets the expected value for dependent field (wildcard character * stands for any value).
-Instead of hardcoding there is also possibility for dynamic extraction of target value from backing field, by providing its name [inside square brackets].
+Instead of hardcoding there is also possibility of value runtime extraction from backing field, by providing its name [inside square brackets].
 	RelationalOperator - Gets or sets the relational operator indicating relation between dependent field and target value.
 Available operators: ==, !=, >, >=, <, <=.
 If this property is not provided, equality operator == is used by default.
 ```
 ```
 Indicates that annotated field is required when computed result of given logical expression is true.